 How to Read These Numbers

 These are competitive ranges, not cutoffs.
-Programs don't publish hard GRE minimums — they publish class profile data (medians, sometimes 80th percentile ranges).
+Programs don't publish hard GRE minimums.
+They publish class profile data (medians, sometimes 80th percentile ranges).
 What I'm giving you is the score range where your GRE stops hurting you and starts being a non-issue.

 A score at the floor I list means your test is not a liability.
 A score 3–4 points above the floor means your test is quietly positive.
 No score alone gets you in.